 Our ethanol plants rely upon third parties for their supply of natural gas, which is consumed as fuel in the production process.
 The prices for and availability of natural gas are subject to volatile market conditions.
 These market conditions often are affected by factors beyond the ethanol plants' control, such as weather conditions, overall economic conditions, export market, governmental regulation and foreign and domestic relations, including, but not limited to, the impacts from the Russian-Ukraine conflict.
-Significant disruptions in the supply of natural gas prices may adversely affect results of operations and financial position at our ethanol plants.
+Significant disruptions in the supply of natural gas could impair or completely prevent the ethanol plants' ability to economically manufacture ethanol for their customers.
+Furthermore, increases in natural gas prices may adversely affect results of operations and financial position at our ethanol plants.